 Workplace culture is the attitudes, values, and atmosphere you foster in your organization internally.
 Your workplace culture plays a big part in how your employees feel about coming to work each day.
 If your employees feel like they have a positive work environment with coworkers they get along with, they’ll feel fulfilled in their jobs and want to stay with your organization.
 Here are a few tips for creating a great workplace culture:

 - Recognize employees for their accomplishments frequently and publicly.

 - Host frequent social events like happy hours, lunches, or bowling nights where employees can get to know each other and have fun.

 - Facilitate opportunities at work for employees to get to know each other, like setting up comfortable seating in your breakroom or asking get-to-know-you questions in weekly team meetings.

 - Embrace transparency by encouraging employees to ask questions about larger organizational strategies or initiatives.

 - Celebrate when you reach department or team goals.

 - Create a positive atmosphere in your facility or office building by adding tasteful decorations and furniture to your workspace.

-When your employees look forward to coming to work each day because they like their duties and coworkers and feel like they have opportunities to keep developing professionally, they’ll want to stay employed at your organization.
-Look for ways you can help your employees find joy at work by improving your workplace culture and ongoing learning opportunities.
+When your employees look forward to coming to work each day because they like their duties and coworkers and have opportunities to keep developing professionally, they’ll want to stay employed at your organization.
+Look for ways you can help your employees find joy at work by improving your workplace culture, ongoing learning opportunities, and employee engagement methods.